royward/pseudo-double/README.md

 Four properties to consider when determining how to perform calculations on continuous quantities (things that would be represented mathematically with real numbers): precision, speed, (dynamic) range and (cross platform) consistency.

-	float:  32             speed  range
+	double: 32             speed  range
 	double: 64  precision  speed  range
 	fixed:  32             speed         consistency
 	fixed:  64  precision  speed         consistency
 	pseudo: 64  precision         range  consistency

-Pseudo Floats are intended to give precision, range and consistency while sacrificing as little speed as possible, although they will never be as fast as float, double or fixed.
-The pseudo-float library does not use
+Pseudo Doubles are intended to give precision, range and consistency while sacrificing as little speed as possible, although they will never be as fast as double, double or fixed.
+The pseudo-double library does not use

 # Underlying structure